"When you are happy, you enjoy the music. When you are sad, you understand the lyrics" - George Jones

 My dad was helping me pursue my dreams of singing, when I was diagnosed with cancer.
 After a few years of setback, we were again on the path that lead to visiting Nashville, when in 2008, my dad had a stroke.
 While he was in the hospital, I dusted off the music psychology book and played music for him, sang to him, and made him play instruments, anything, to help him heal.

 Unfortunately, after being in the hospital for 5 months, he passed away.
 My journey of music was shaken, however the passion was still there.
-George Jones summed it up perfectly in the quote above.
+George Jones summed it up perfectly in the quote below.
 It took time, but I got back out there.
 I also obtained an Associate Degree in Fine Arts (Dance) and Interior Design, performing with a professional dance group in Houston and working in an interior design firm.
 Yes, I still had plenty of creative juice flowing to play gigs (guitar & singing) in clubs, too

 In 2012, I made it through several rounds of the X Factor’s Audition process.
 Then the next year I moved to the family farm and started focusing on that engrained pursuit that lead to Nashville once again.
 This CD represents the “Wild Heart” in me, and a surge into “electrifying” the instruments.
 I’ve been blessed by family, friends, community, musicians, songwriters, producers, who all say…just be Annie!